Description

 Long time to build but my belief is not upgrading too often.

-Current room is not considered small and rather not ideally shaped having one side open but showing good behaviour even though it is not acoustically treated.
-Any thoughts for room treatment or possible upgrades will have to wait till moving to the new and dedicated place.
+Current room is not considered small, not ideally shaped though, having one side open, but showing a rather decent behaviour as it is not acoustically treated.

-Speakers are spaced more than 2,5m apart, 1m away from front wall and the listening distance is nearly +3m.
+Speakers are spaced more than +2,5m apart, +1m away from front wall and the listening distance is +3m.

 Read more...